BenderScript/envoy_control_plane/README.md

 * I wanted to learn by doing it mostly from scratch
 * I wanted to use Golang's core library as much as possible.
 In other words, the least number of third-party dependencies.

+This is still a work in progress.
+I am still polishing the example.